Sowmya14aa/shl-recommender/README.md

 ## Schema Rules

-- `recommendations` remains empty while clarifying
+- `recommendations` remains empty while clarifying or refusing
-- recommendations contain 1–10 assessments when recommending
+- recommendations contain 1–10 items when recommending
 - `end_of_conversation` becomes `true` only when the interaction is complete

 ---